ninadshukla/semantic-search-app/README.md

 Through this project I learned:

-- Full-stack application development
-- Building REST APIs with FastAPI
+- Built a complete full-stack application integrating React and FastAPI.
+- Implemented semantic search using sentence embeddings and vector similarity instead of traditional keyword matching.
-- JWT authentication and authorization
+- Learned secure authentication practices using JWT tokens and bcrypt password hashing.
-- Vector databases and semantic search
-- React state management
-- Database design with SQLite
-- Error handling and integration testing
+- Debugged API communication and CORS issues while integrating frontend and backend services.
+- Designed a two-stage pipeline consisting of offline ingestion and real-time retrieval.
-- AI application architecture
+- Improved understanding of vector databases, embeddings, and AI application architecture.
 ---

 ## Author